srcspider/nightdragon/README.md

 Creating backends
 -----------------

-Backends are basically a way of easily creating cross-application interfaces for managing your application.
+Backends are a way of easily creating cross-application interfaces for managing your application.
 They are not designed for users but the system administrators.
 Management of generic functionality for which you've created modules should be done via backends, if at all possible.